kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 [...]
 ```

+## Patching the Screen Buffer

-After 1 hour of execution, we got the decrypted data in the `screen_pl.py` file.
-Now, we can use it to patch the binary to see what was showing the screen before the encryption instead of the cat image.
-We can use IDA python to patch the binary:
+After approximately one hour of execution, the decrypted data was stored in the `screen_pl.py` file.
+Using *IDA Python*, we patch the binary to display what was on the screen prior to encryption, instead of the default cat image:

 ```python